-- If you have been exempted from paying tuition fees or received a scholarship, you have to present a certificate from the educational institution of this.
+- If you have been exempted from paying tuition fees, partially or entirely or received a scholarship, you have to present a certificate from the educational institution of this.

-Please bring your identification card and original certificates of your upper secondary education with you for registration on the first day of studies.
-Your admission is conditional until the original certificates have been checked.
-Please note that admission will be withdrawn if you fail to submit your original certificates within 14 days of commencement of your studies or it is discovered that you gave false information when applying.
+- On the first day of studies please bring your official identification and original certificates with you for registration.
+Your study place is conditional until the original certificates have been checked against the photocopies submitted.
+Please note that admission will be withdrawn if you fail to submit your original certificates within 10 days of commencement of your studies or if it is discovered that you gave false information when applying.

-You can submit all required certificates via the certificate submission e-service: (link)
+You can submit all required certificate copies via the certificate submission e-service

 If you prefer not to use the certificate submission e-service, please submit your required education/work certificates by regular post or bring them in person to the Laurea Admissions Services address below.
 The postal address is the same as the visiting address.